tubalainen/home-assistant.github.io/source/_docs/automation/condition.markdown

 Conditions are an optional part of an automation rule and can be used to prevent an action from happening when triggered.
 Conditions look very similar to triggers but are very different.
 A trigger will look at events happening in the system while a condition only looks at how the system looks right now.
 A trigger can observe that a switch is being turned on.
 A condition can only see if a switch is currently on or off.

+The default behaviour of multiple conditions are that all of the (AND) must be true for the automation to be executed.

 The available conditions for an automation are the same as for the script syntax so see that page for a [full list of available conditions](/docs/scripts/conditions/).

 Example of using condition: